 Contact us Today to Speak With an Experienced Personal Injury Attorney in Philadelphia

-At The Law Offices of Michael T. Van Der Veen, we understand that being involved in an accident caused by another person’s negligence or recklessness can be both painful and traumatic.
+At van der Veen, O’Neill, Hartshorn, and Levin, we understand that being involved in an accident caused by another person’s negligence or recklessness can be both painful and traumatic.
 We are dedicated to ensuring that our clients receive the compensation that they deserve, so if you were recently injured in a car crash, please contact our legal team by calling 215-515-6892 today.